 Note: Do bear in mind, particularly if (like me) you do your shopping online or you don’t have an Aldi in your town, Aldi doesn’t do online shopping.
 So you could potentially eat into your savings if you have to go out of your way to visit Aldi to make the purchase.

 I’m a bit of a baby brand snob…

 I’m a first time Mum and I’m a bit of a baby brand snob.
 Maybe ‘snob,’ is the wrong word.
 I guess I am just acutely aware of the fact that the quality of a nappy can make the difference between my son being happy and comfortable and being uncomfortable and potentially at risk of nappy rash or redness.

-Similarly, I use Johnson’s bath products because their reputation precedes them and want a product I know lots of other people have used on their babies.
+Similarly, I use Aveeno bath products because their reputation precedes them and want a product I know lots of other people have used on their babies and review highly.
 That’s important to me.

 I’m incredibly frugal in a lot of other ways.
 I tend not to waste a lot of money when it comes to buying health and skincare products for myself and my husband.
 But for our son, we are led by brands for health and skincare.

 So, I took off my brand hat and ditched the Pampers for 3 days.
 Here’s how that went.